Ad Image

 Xcitium

-Description: Xcitium rebranded from Comodo Security right before the company launched a new zero-threat endpoint platform, Xcitium Zero Threat, to combat an increase in ransomware and other malware across all industries.
-Zero Threat utilizes patented Kernel API Virtualization to prevent all unknown ransomware and other malware from accessing critical systems and resources without any impact on the user experience and to reduce false-positive alerts.
-When cyber-attacks are increasing exponentially, leaving both enterprises and governmental agencies vulnerable to losing millions, Xcitium’s suite of solutions is even more vital to prevent the damages these threats continue to cause.
+Description: Xcitium rebranded from Comodo Security right before it launched its zero-threat endpoint platform, Xcitium Zero Threat, to combat increased ransomware and other malware across all industries.
+Zero Threat utilizes patented Kernel API Virtualization to prevent all unknown ransomware and other malware from accessing critical systems and resources without impacting the user experience and to reduce false-positive alerts.
+When cyber-attacks are increasing exponentially, leaving enterprises and governmental agencies vulnerable to losing millions, Xcitium’s suite of solutions is even more vital to prevent the damages these threats continue to cause.

 Learn more and compare products with the Solutions Review Buyer’s Guide for Endpoint Security.